Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Impacts on Previous Results

 We consider three different methods for combining these measurements.
 The first method is to include an additional error in quadrature so that the $\chi^2$ of the weighted mean $\beta$ of the six samples is equal to the number of degrees of freedom (5).
 This method yields $\beta = 0.390\pm0.024$.
 A separate method is to ``jackknife'' over the six surveys, which yields $\beta = 0.402\pm0.022$.
 Finally, we estimate the covariance of the individual $\beta$ measurements using the mocks.
 This yields $0.402\pm0.023$.
 These three methods are in good agreement with each other in terms of their mean values and uncertainties.
 We adopt a best estimate of $f\sig = 0.398\pm0.025$.

 The above result is the non-linear value of $\sig$.
-To compare with cosmological models, it is better to have the linear value of $\sigma_8$.
+To compare with cosmological models, it is better to have the linear value of \sig.
 In previous work, we used the prescription of \cite{juszkiewicz_weakly_2010}, which is based on 2nd-order perturbation theory, to correct from the non-linear \sig\ to the appropriate linear value.
 Here instead we use \texttt{halofit} \citep{smith_stable_2003, takahashi_revising_2012} which better matches the measured particle $\sig$ in MDPL2 (see Section \ref{sec:sim_data}).
-With \texttt{halofit}, we obtain a larger correction and hence a lower $f\sigma_8^{\textrm{lin}} = 0.362\pm0.023$.
+With \texttt{halofit}, we obtain a larger correction than in our previous work, and hence a lower $f\sigma_8^{\textrm{lin}} = 0.362\pm0.023$.

 Our value of $f\sigma_8^{\textrm{lin}}$ is in good agreement with that of \cite{lilow_constrained_2021}, who found $f\sigma_8^{\textrm{lin}} = 0.367\pm0.060$ using the density field from the slightly shallower 2MRS survey \citep{huchra_2mass_2012}, the Cosmic-Flows 4 peculiar velocity compilation \citep{tully_cosmicflows-4_2023} and which uses a different method for comparing the fields.